ShuanLim/slims-ecommerce-back-end/README.md

 ## Description

 An e-commerce website's backend application utilizing Express.js, MySQL, & Sequelize as the ORM for the SQL models.
-This app uses REST API routes to make requests and make updates to and from the database.
+This app uses REST API routes to make requests and make updates to the database.

 ## User Story